Efimov spectrum in the Born--Oppenheimer picture of 2+1 system with zero-range heavy-light interactions: Hamiltonian of the light particle

-where $g_\theta(r)$ defined in \eqref{renor_func}.
+where $g_\alpha(r)$ defined in \eqref{renor_func}.
 In particular:

-so, \(a_\theta(r)\) diverges like \((1-t_\theta)^{-1}\) as \(t_\theta\to 1\) (the unitary limit). \end{corollary} The asymptotics of the scattering length \(a_\theta(r)\) for \(r\to 0\) and \(r\to\infty\) are consistent with the physical picture of two centers that, respectively, merge into a single scatterer or decouple at large separation.
-This confirms the physical relevance of the self-adjoint extensions parametrized by \(t_\theta\).
-To support this further, we examine the eigenvalue equation \eqref{eig_eq}, recalling that \(-\lambda(r)\) plays the role of the effective potential in the Born–Oppenheimer equation \eqref{slow}. \\ The implicit equation \eqref{eig_eq} can be solved explicitly in terms of the Lambert \(W\)-function.
-Set \(s:=\sqrt{\lambda}\,r\) and
+\end{corollary} Before discussing the physical relevance of the Hamiltonian $\hh^{b/f}_\alpha$, we first analyze the eigenvalue equation \eqref{eig_eq}, recalling that \(-\lambda(r)\) plays the role of the effective potential in the Born--Oppenheimer equation \eqref{slow}.
+The implicit equation \eqref{eig_eq} can be solved explicitly in terms of the Lambert \(W\)-function.
+It plays the role of the effective potential in \eqref{slow}, \emph{i.e.}, $V_{\mathrm{eff}}(r)$.
+For $\alpha \leq 0$, we obtain